Plumbing problems - a bit like plumbers - come in all shapes and sizes!

 Discoloured water from your taps

 Most of the time, if your water is coming out of your tap discoloured, it’s only a temporary issue and will resolve itself quickly.
-If it doesn’t, you may need to call your water company, or a plumber like XP Plumbing and Heating, to help fix the problem.
+If it doesn’t, you may need to call your water company, or a plumber like XP Plumbing and Heating, to identify and fix the problem.

 To help identify the cause of your discoloured water, check out our article exploring the causes of - and fixes for - discoloured water at home.

 Got a problem with your plumbing?
-Or worried about any other aspect of your home electrics, gas, heating or drains?
+Or worried about any other aspect of your home electrics, gas or heating?

-Our fleet of qualified engineers and vehicles provides our customers with a 24/7 response.
-From our base in Sidcup, we have great coverage across the local area - including Eltham, Bexleyheath, Bromley, Chislehurst and Greenwich, as well as most of London and north Kent.
+Our team of experienced, Sidcup based plumbers, heating and gas engineers provides our customers with a 24/7 response.
+From our base in Sidcup, we provide comprehensive cover across the local area - including Eltham, Bexleyheath, Bromley, Chislehurst and Greenwich, as well as most of London and north Kent.